web-ridge/gqlgen-sqlboiler/README.md

 DONE: Batch update/delete generation in resolvers (Not tested yet).
 DONE: Enum support.

-TODO: public errors in resolvers + optional logging via zerolog
+TODO: public errors in resolvers + optional logging via zerolog.
-TODO: Batch create generation in resolvers (have working version here for PostgreSQL https://github.com/web-ridge/contact-tracing, need maybe different implementation for different ORM's).
+TODO: Batch create generation in resolvers (have working version here for.PostgreSQL https://github.com/web-ridge/contact-tracing, need maybe different implementation for different ORM's).
 TODO: Support gqlgen multiple .graphql files
 TODO: Edges/connections
 TODO: Crud of adding/removing relationships from many-to-many on edges.
 TODO: Support more relationships inside input types
 TODO: Do a three-way-diff merge for changes and let user choose parts of code which should not take over generated code.

 ## Requirements